Shadow AI vs Shadow IT: Why This Wave Is Different

 ---

-Explore our free AI Security Training (UK and US versions, no signup required) or try the AI Readiness Calculator to understand where your organisation stands.
+Explore our free AI Security Training (UK and US versions, no signup required), the Shadow AI Risk Assessment, or the AI Readiness Calculator to understand where your organisation stands.

 Related Articles